RobSchilderr/backend-ourplaces/README.md

 ## Our Places

 This is backend of a showcase project which lets users share places among each other.
-It is provided with authentication to the user and the user is able to store places, upload pictures and locations.
+It is provided with authentication and the user is able to store places, upload pictures and locations.

 ## Link to the website